Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 “The bridge-building sequence at the start is a prime example of poor design,” says one player.
 “You’re forced to backtrack immediately just to pick up items on the beach.
 It feels lazy — like padding the game time.”

-Even powerful PCs struggle to run the game consistently.
-One reviewer running an RTX 7800XT mentioned FPS drops to half during rain scenes and broken HDR support on OLED displays.
+There aren’t even enough beefy PCs to keep the game running all the time.
+Another RTX 7800XT reviewer notes FPS dropping as low as half during rainy scenes and broken HDR support on OLED screens.

 “During cutscenes the FPS drops hard.
 HDR doesn’t work at all.
 It feels unfinished,” they wrote.